DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Discussion

 \section{Discussion}

-\textbf{Scalability to Data Types.} Currently, \workname~focuses on biosignal feature generation and already demonstrates versatility across multiple data types.
-For depth camera images and radar point clouds, which are used in many healthcare applications, \workname~successfully extracts meaningful statistical features such as mean and variance of pixel intensity.
+\textbf{Scalability to other Data Signals.} Currently, \workname~focuses on biosignal feature generation and already demonstrates versatility across multiple data types.
+Future work will explore the \workname's performance on diverse time-series data beyond biosignals, such as industrial sensors, and human activity recognition.
+For non-time-series data such as depth camera images and radar point clouds, which are used in many healthcare applications, \workname~successfully extracts meaningful statistical features such as mean and variance of pixel intensity.
 However, higher-order, learning-based features still require trainable models rather than handcrafted functions.
 Future work could extend \workname~by incorporating pretrained backbone networks to extract learning-based features from heterogeneous sensor data.

 \textbf{System Efficiency.} \workname~focuses on improving model performance, but each iteration is time-consuming, with time mainly spent on feature assessment, LLM API calls, and raw biosignal processing.
+However, we observe that ML models for most downstream tasks approach their final performance after only 4-5 iterations of feature generation, demonstrating that our framework achieves strong results without requiring extensive iteration time.
 Future work will improve efficiency by using lightweight LLMs, implementing faster feature selection algorithms, and parallelizing the execution of feature functions to reduce latency.

 \textbf{System Stability.} Due to LLM stochasticity, \workname~occasionally generates features that hurt downstream performance.
 We will explore experience-recording mechanisms to capture common patterns in successful features to guide future generation, and conduct more rigorous cross-validation before applying features.
 We will also try to incorporate human-in-the-loop mechanisms into \workname, leveraging human feedback to improve stability.